Heraclea Sintica: History

 In 2024, excavations in an ancient sewer revealed most of a marble statue of Hermes that had been placed carefully in the sewer and then covered with soil.
 Initial archaeological investigations suggest that citizens buried the statue intentionally.
 Further excavations are planned to reveal the complete statue, to make it available for further research, and to remove it for placement in a museum.

+In February 2026, archaeologists at the Western Necropolis announced the discovery of a 4th-century AD Roman grave containing a woman of mixed European and African ancestry.
+Anthropological analysis by Dr. Victoria Ruseva indicates the woman was between 35 and 40 years old at the time of her death and suffered from scoliosis and degenerative spinal illness.
+Her high social status is suggested by the grave construction, which used precisely shaped stone blocks and heavy slabs.
+Inside, researchers found a glass goblet and a lamp depicting the Greek god Eros.